 If you need to procure new services during the procurement process, make sure you do so competitively.
 Ordering a new internet T1 or PRI from your existing provider won’t help.
 Ordering a single circuit from one of your vendor’s competitors, like Level 3, XO or TW Telecom is an opportunity to test that provider and build leverage.

-As you can see, managing the process isn’t just about how you conduct a telecom RFP; it involves all your communication with your providers and potential providers, and managing time and vendor behavior.
+As you can see, managing the telecom procurement process isn’t just about how you conduct a telecom RFP; it involves all your communication with your providers and potential providers, and managing time and vendor behavior.

 CarrierBid can help you with any step of the telecom procurement process.
 We don’t charge a fee for our service or require a share of your savings.